 Must always keep in mind that we are members of the WSR subcommittee and NA as a whole when interacting with Step Writers.

-A willingness and availability to reply to any letter within two weeks or less from the date the Step Guide receives the letter.
+A strong commitment to reply to any letter within two weeks or less from the date the Step Guide receives the letter.

 The Step Guide is responsible to report when he/she is no longer available to be a Step Guide to his/her assigned Step Writer(s) and to the WSR subcommittee.